gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Additionally, the handler verifies that the requesting client is a current member of the group.
 If verification fails, the Group Manager MUST respond with a 4.01 (Unauthorized) error message.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4 of I-D.ietf-ace-key-groupcomm}}.
 The value of the 'error' field MUST be set to 0 ("Operation permitted only to group members").

-If verification succeeds, the handler returns a 2.05 (Content) message containing the CBOR simple value True if the group is currently active, or the CBOR simple value False otherwise.
-The group is considered active if it is set to allow new members to join, and if communication within the group is fine to happen.
+If the verifications above succeed, the handler returns a 2.05 (Content) message, specifying the current status of the group, i.e., active or inactive.
+The payload of the response is formatted as defined in {{sec-status}}.

-The method to set the current group status, i.e. active or inactive, is out of the scope of this document, and is defined for the administrator interface of the Group Manager specified in {{I-D.ietf-ace-oscore-gm-admin}}.
+The method to set the current group status is out of the scope of this document, and is defined for the administrator interface of the Group Manager specified in {{I-D.ietf-ace-oscore-gm-admin}}.

 ## ace-group/GROUPNAME/gm-pub-key {#ssec-resource-gm-pub-key}